 In Europe, there are at least 15 G types and 28 P types circulating, with five predominating combinations that include G1P, G2P, G3P, G4P, and G9P.
 G1P is responsible for 70% of infections in Europe.
 A high degree of diversity of co-circulating viral serotypes exists in different locations of Europe over different seasons.

 In Kenya, the genotype G1 was mainly observed up to the year 2002, when G9 emerged as the most predominant genotype, followed by a less frequent genotype G8.
 In India, G9 strains were detected and usually found in combination with the P or P genotypes at a detection rate of about 20%.

-In Thailand, G1 represents the most prevalent genotype as well, followed by G2, G4 and G3, respectively.
-At least three G genotypes (mostly G1, G2 and G4) are seen to coexist in Thailand each epidemic year and in some studies all four G-serotypes were reported in the same epidemics.
-Similar distribution is observed in children from Saudi Arabia.
+In Thailand, G1 represents the most prevalent genotype as well, followed by G2, G4, and G3, respectively.
+At least three G genotypes (mostly G1, G2, and G4) are seen to coexist in Thailand each epidemic year and, in some studies, all four G-serotypes were reported in the same epidemics.
+A similar distribution is observed in children from Saudi Arabia.

 All of the aforementioned genotypes can cause disease in humans, with no clear evidence of any consistent strain-specific differences in the severity of disease or the age of the people affected, albeit several reports indicate that the duration of symptoms and severity of associated gastroenteritis is greater than for those not caused by rotaviruses in age-matched subjects.